hxwang/Security-Summary/DDoS/application-level-attack.md

 #### Thoughts
 - maybe we can target our moving target model to combat the application-level ddos attack.
-Since this assumption in favors of our mechanism that attackers are hard to tell from the benign clients by traffic.
+Since this assumption is in favor of our mechanism that attackers are hard to be distinguish from the benign clients by traffic.
 Also, we can simulate small number of insiders.